filecoin-project/filecoin-docs/docs/mine/lotus/sector-pledging.md

 lotus-miner sectors pledge
 ```

+This will, by default, pledge the space for 546 days.

 ::: warning
 This will write data to `$TMPDIR` so make sure that there is enough space available.
 :::